nikic/PHP-Parser/doc/4_Code_generation.markdown

 ===============

 It is also possible to generate code using the parser, by first creating an Abstract Syntax Tree and then using the pretty printer to convert it to PHP code.
-To simplify code generation, the project comes with a set of builders for namespaces, classes, interfaces, traits, methods, functions, parameters and properties.
-The builders allow creating node trees using a fluid interface, instead of instantiating all nodes manually.
+To simplify code generation, the project comes with builders which allow creating node trees using a fluid interface, instead of instantiating all nodes manually.
+Builders are available for the following syntactic elements:

+ * namespaces and use statements
+ * classes, interfaces and traits
+ * methods, functions and parameters
+ * properties

 Here is an example: